Superrehtard/old_diaspora_wiki/Feature:-Groups.md

 There are a few requisite properties of a (discussion) group, then lots of other, optional bells & whistles.
 To start, something like this ...

-* Name for the aggregate entity/object type: GROUP, or forum, synapse, rhizome, cell-cluster, garden?
+* Name for the aggregate entity/object type: GROUP, or (in keeping with the botanical metaphor) forum, synapse, rhizome, cell-cluster, garden?
 Welcome to the Friends_of_the_Moth (lepidopterists' group).

 * Probably 'owned' by one or more members.
 Ownership should be transferable so that the group doesn't become orphaned.
 Mechanism for anyone to create a new group.